Rajeev-Foryou/E-Commerce-Website/README.md

-## Milestone 24: Order Summary Page 🛍️
+## Milestone 25: Order Processing Backend ⚙️

-✅ Display Ordered Products

-- Listed all products the user is ordering.

-✅ Address Confirmation

-- Displayed the selected delivery address.

-✅ Cart Value Calculation
+✅ Order API Implementation

+Created an endpoint to receive products, user, and address details.

-- Showed the total value of the cart.
+Retrieved the \_id of the user using their email.

-✅ Place Order Button
+✅ Order Storage

-- Added a "Place Order" button at the bottom for final confirmation.
+Stored each product as a separate order with the same address.

+Used the existing Order schema to save order details in MongoDB.